swanchain/go-computing-provider/ubi/README.md

     ```bash
     computing-provider sequencer add --from <YOUR_WALLET_ADDRESS>  <amount>
     ```
-> If you want to Withdraw `SwanETH` for Sequencer Account
+> If you want to Withdraw `SwanETH` from Sequencer Account
 >
 >    ```bash
 >    computing-provider sequencer withdraw --owner <YOUR_OWNER_WALLET_ADDRESS>  <amount>